Eli-Persky/cryptic-crossword-solver/README.md

 # Cryptic Crossword Solver

-This project is a web application designed to solve cryptic crossword clues using an advanced LangGraph-based agent powered by OpenAI's GPT-4.
+This project is a web application designed to solve cryptic crossword clues using a LangGraph-based agent powered by GPT-4o.
 The solver uses a graph structure with recurrent reasoning, specialized tools (anagram generator, dictionary lookup, etc.), and iterative analysis to produce high-quality, structured solutions and detailed reasoning.

 ### Graph Structure
 ![LangGraph Structure](graph.png)